Micro Fishing in Southern Florida

 Dollar Sunfish caught near Fifty-Mile Bend on the Tamiami Canal

-This Sheephead Minnow was caught in the freshwater outlet of Warm Springs in Northport Florida
+This Sheephead Minnow was caught in a freshwater outlet in Northport Florida

 This spring fed lake in Oscar Sherer State Park has beautiful reddish Golden Topminnows that stand out from the Mosquitofish when site fishing. (above: male Golden Topminnow)